I often use Makefiles in some of my projects.

 TEXT := world HELLO := $(addprefix hello ,$(TEXT))

-can also do text replacement with the subst
+make can also do text replacement with the subst function:

 TEXT := hello world HELLO := $(subst world,universe,$(TEXT))